 New Mexico Tech is committed to maintaining a healthy and safe learning, living, and working environment which promotes responsibility, dignity, and respect for all persons.
-Sexual harassment, sexual violence, and all

-NMIMT Residential Life|| Community Standards Page 25 of 29 forms of gender- and sex-based discrimination are strictly prohibited and will not be tolerated.
+Sexual harassment, sexual violence, and all forms of gender- and sex-based discrimination are strictly prohibited and will not be tolerated.
 Residential Life supports the rights of all students to live in an environment free from sexual coercion and violence.
 Sexual contact with another person by force or otherwise without consent violates the standards of civility and respect expected from residents and ALL members of our campus community.